DreamerView/sapar/readme.md

 - 🔐 **End-to-end TLS encryption** with automatic certificate generation.
 - 🆓 **No ads**, fully open source, and very lightweight.
 - 📷 **QR code or direct link** access without installing a client.

 ---

+## 🖥️ When to Use Sapar Mini

+- 📡 You want a dedicated desktop media server without internet
+- ⚡ You prefer simple setup without installing mobile apps
+- 🔧 You need flexible network config (port, Bonjour)

+---